In Outback Queensland, man’s best friend is as much a part of the psyche as the akubra, flannelette shirts, and RM William boots.

 Approximately 30km south of Barcaldine, Lara Wetlands guarantees picture perfect tent-views over looking the prolific birdlife that inhabit this wet land.

-If you get tired of sitting under the shade of this spectacular campsite, you can take some time out to pamper yourself with a relaxing swim in the property’s natural Artesian hot spring, a naturally heated pool in the outback.
+If you get tired of sitting under the shade of this spectacular campsite, you can take some time out to pamper yourself with a relaxing swim in the property’s thermal controlled Artesian therapeutic Hot Pool.

 As the campgrounds are located at Lara Station, a working farm, there is always cattle wandering freely through the property.
-This means visiting pets are required to be restrained at all times.
+This means, although a pet-friendly site, visiting pets are required to be restrained at all times.

-With an outdoor pool, fitness centre, and complimentary Wi-Fi, all your travel needs are covered.
+With spacious motel-style units, an outdoor pool and gym, free Wi-Fi, and a complimentary buffet breakfast, all your travel needs are covered.